-Billionaire commencement speaker announces he’s paying off class of 2019’s student loans
+Morehouse College commencement speaker says he’ll pay off class of 2019’s student loans

 — José Mallabo (@JoseMallabo) May 19, 2019

-Smith is one of America’s most prominent black philanthropists who made a majority of his fortune through investments in the technology sector.
+Smith, one of America’s most prominent black philanthropists, made a majority of his fortune through investments in the technology sector.
 He was invited to give the commencement speech to the graduating class of 2019 at Morehouse College, an historically all-male black college, because the college was awarding him with an honorary degree.
 While Smith had previously made public that he was donating $1.5 million to the college to go toward scholarships and a new park, the Atlanta Journal-Constitution says that none of Smith’s staff nor the staff at Morehouse College knew of his surprise.

 There are more than 400 graduating seniors in Morehouse College’s class of 2019, some of whom have $200,000 in student loan debt.
 All that debt, estimated to be worth around $40 million, is now being wiped clean.
 Announcing the payment of their debts, Smith told the students, “This is my class and I know my class will pay this forward.”